What Is an AI Consultant?

 Questions this article answers

 A developer builds what you specify.
-An AI consultant starts earlier, before the specification, to find out which problems are worth solving and whether AI is the right tool at all.
-In practice, the first few weeks of any engagement look less like coding and more like a diagnostic.
+An AI consultant starts earlier, before the specification exists, to work out which problems are worth solving and whether AI is even the right tool.
+The first few weeks of any engagement look less like coding and more like a diagnostic.
 What decisions are slow?
 Where do staff spend time on tasks that follow a predictable pattern?
 Which customer touchpoints have the highest drop off?
-The answers determine whether the right solution is a simple automation, a trained model, a retrieval augmented chatbot, or nothing AI related at all.
-For businesses in the £500,000 to £5 million revenue range, the bottleneck is rarely a lack of data or a missing algorithm.
-It is a manual handoff that nobody has thought to remove.
-One Dubai stem cell clinic with 14 staff was routing WhatsApp inquiries from English, Russian, and Arabic speaking patients through a single coordinator.
+The answers decide whether the right fix is a simple automation, a trained model, a retrieval augmented chatbot, or nothing AI related at all.
+For businesses in the £500,000 to £5 million revenue range, the bottleneck is rarely missing data or a missing algorithm.
+It is a manual step nobody removed.
+One stem cell clinic with 14 staff was routing WhatsApp inquiries from English, Russian, and Arabic speaking patients through a single coordinator.
 Direct bookings ran at 4 per month.
-After a qualifier was built to route and pre screen those inquiries automatically, bookings reached 17 per month within 60 days.
-The clinic Bookimed referral bill dropped 60 percent.
-The AI consultant job was not to write clever code.
-It was to find the 4 booking to 17 booking gap and close it.
+After a qualifier was built to route and pre screen those inquiries automatically, bookings reached 17 per month within 60 days, and the Bookimed referral bill dropped 60 percent.
+The job was not to write clever code.
+It was to find the gap between 4 bookings and 17, then close it.

-How does an AI consultant actually help a small business?
+How does an AI consultant help a small business?

 The practical help falls into three categories: revenue acceleration, cost recovery, and decision infrastructure.
-Revenue acceleration means identifying where inquiries, leads, or customers are leaking out of the funnel and plugging those gaps with AI assisted systems.
+Each one targets a different kind of leak, and the right diagnostic tells you which leak is costing the most.
+Revenue acceleration means finding where inquiries, leads, or customers leak out of the funnel and plugging those gaps with AI assisted systems.
 A London hospitality group managing eight venues had an average email reply time of 38 hours.
-A Gmail side responder cut that to 12 minutes.
-Conversion on those inquiries moved from 31 percent to 58 percent.
+A Gmail side responder cut that to 12 minutes, and conversion on those inquiries moved from 31 percent to 58 percent.
 No new marketing spend, no new staff.
-Cost recovery means finding recurring spend that can be reduced or eliminated.
-The Dubai clinic above cut a £42,000 annual referral bill in a single quarter.
+Cost recovery means finding recurring spend that can be reduced or removed.
+The clinic above cut a £42,000 annual referral bill in a single quarter.
 For businesses running bloated SaaS stacks, the audit alone surfaces recoverable spend.
-Paying for 23 separate software subscriptions at £4,100 a month for a 12 person company is a pattern that appears in real operator conversations and is almost always fixable in the first month of an engagement.
+Paying for 23 separate software subscriptions at £4,100 a month for a 12 person company is a pattern that shows up in real operator conversations, and it is almost always fixable in the first month.
 Decision infrastructure means replacing slow, manual, or opinion based decisions with systems that use data.
 A Manchester recruitment firm with nine consultants had a Salesforce instance that was not syncing correctly with their outreach activity.
 A sync layer that connected those systems surfaced 22 placements that had fallen through the cracks.
-At average placement fees, that recovery was worth approximately £160,000 in 90 days.
-The cost of the engagement was £10,500.
+At average placement fees, that recovery was worth roughly £160,000 in 90 days, on an engagement that cost £10,500.

 How much does an AI consultant cost?

 In 2026, independent AI consultants charge £150 to £500 per hour for ad hoc advisory work.
 Retained fractional engagements, which include hands on building, sit at £2,000 to £5,000 per month for SME focused operators.
-Full service agency retainers for enterprise clients run £6,000 to £20,000 per month.
-Hiring an in house AI lead full time costs £180,000 to £250,000 per year fully loaded.
-For businesses between £500,000 and £5 million in revenue, a fractional retained model delivers the highest return per pound spent because you are paying for built systems, not overhead.
+Full service agency retainers for enterprise clients run £6,000 to £20,000 per month, while hiring an in house AI lead costs £180,000 to £250,000 per year fully loaded.
+For businesses between £500,000 and £5 million in revenue, the fractional retained model usually delivers the highest return per pound, because you pay for built systems rather than overhead.

-Hospitality, healthcare, and professional services such as recruitment, legal, and finance see the fastest returns because their core bottlenecks are information heavy, repetitive, and high volume.
-A clinic handling 200 inquiries per month, a hospitality group managing event bookings across eight venues, or a recruitment firm logging placement activity across a nine person team all share the same structural problem: high value decisions are being delayed by low value admin.
-AI consultancy fixes the admin layer so the decision layer can operate at its actual speed.
+Hospitality, healthcare, and professional services such as recruitment, legal, and finance see the fastest returns, because their core bottlenecks are information heavy, repetitive, and high volume.
+A clinic handling 200 inquiries a month, a hospitality group managing event bookings across eight venues, or a nine person recruitment firm logging placement activity all share one structural problem: high value decisions are delayed by low value admin.
+AI consultancy fixes the admin layer so the decision layer can run at its real speed.

 Is an AI consultant the same as a data scientist?

 No. A data scientist builds models that extract patterns from large datasets.
-9 in 10 SME scale businesses do not have datasets large enough to train custom models, and 9 in 10 SME problems do not require custom model training at all.
-An AI consultant works with existing AI infrastructure, primarily large language models, retrieval augmented systems, and workflow automation tools, and applies that infrastructure to specific operational problems.
+Most SME scale businesses do not have datasets large enough to train custom models, and most SME problems do not need custom training at all.
+An AI consultant works with existing AI infrastructure, mainly large language models, retrieval augmented systems, and workflow automation tools, and applies it to specific operational problems.
 The skillset is more commercial than statistical and more operational than academic.

 How long before an AI engagement pays for itself?

-In engagements where the first built system addresses a revenue or cost problem directly, payback falls within the first quarter.
-The Dubai clinic above generated a net saving of approximately £42,000 in the same quarter the engagement cost £10,500.
-The Manchester recruitment firm recovered £160,000 in 90 days on a £10,500 engagement.
-Those outcomes depend on the quality of the diagnostic and the size of the underlying gap being closed.
-Engagements that target efficiency rather than direct revenue or cost take longer to show a clear return on investment.
+When the first built system addresses a revenue or cost problem directly, payback usually lands inside the first quarter.
+The clinic generated a net saving of roughly £42,000 in the same quarter the engagement cost £10,500.
+The Manchester recruitment firm recovered £160,000 in 90 days on the same engagement cost.
+Those outcomes depend on the quality of the diagnostic and the size of the gap being closed.
+Engagements that target efficiency rather than direct revenue or cost take longer to show a clear return.
 Want this built for your business?
 Book a call.

 What Is an AI Consultant? | twohundred.ai